ungoogled-software/ungoogled-chromium-windows/README.md

 ### Setting up the build environment

+**IMPORTANT**: Please setup only what is referenced below.
+Do NOT setup other Chromium compilation tools like `depot_tools`, since we have a custom build process which avoids using Google's pre-built binaries.

 #### Setting up Visual Studio

 [Follow the "Visual Studio" section of the official Windows build instructions](https://chromium.googlesource.com/chromium/src/+/refs/tags/77.0.3865.90/docs/windows_build_instructions.md#visual-studio).